payloadcms/payload/templates/ecommerce/README.md

 1. `yarn && yarn dev` to install dependencies and start the dev server
 1. `open http://localhost:3000` to access the admin panel

 That's it!
 Changes made in `./src` will be reflected in your app.
 Follow the on-screen instructions to login and create your first admin user.
-See [Production](#production) for how to build and serve your app, and [Deployment](#deployment) when you're ready to go live.
+To begin accepting payment, follow the [Stripe](#stripe) guide.
+Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.

 ## How it works